atelanuj/DevOps_notes/README.md

 1. **Requested Storage**: The size of the storage needed.
 2. **Access Modes**: How the storage should be accessed.
 3. **StorageClass**: (Optional) Specifies the desired StorageClass for dynamic provisioning.
+4. every `PVC` binds to a single `PV` k8s finds `PV` with sufficient requirements. you can also use the `labels` to bind to the right volume.
+5. if no new `PV` is available then `PVC` will go in `pending` state.
+6. multiple `PVCs` cannot bind to the same `PV`.
+   1. A PVC (Persistent Volume Claim) is exclusively bound to a PV (Persistent Volume).
+The binding is a one-to-one mapping, using a ClaimRef, which is a bi-directional binding between the PersistentVolume and the PersistentVolumeClaim.

 ```yml
 apiVersion: v1